maeddlae/examples/cexample/README.md

 Add there a new source called "Project Source".
 Now set compilation path to "/cygdrive/j" and local file system path to "J:\", with j/J = the drive where your code stays.
 See http://www.eclipse.org/forums/index.php/t/57027/.
-6. include Eclipse preferences and launch configurations from eclipse_settings folder: File->Import->General->preferences and File->Import->Run/Debug->Launch Configurations
+6. include Eclipse preferences and launch configurations from .settings folder: File->Import->General->preferences and File->Import->Run/Debug->Launch Configurations
 7. also import templates in Window -> Preferences -> C/C++ -> Code Style -> Code Templates

 # Magic settings